Alys/tools-for-habitrpg/CONTRIBUTING.md

     * The test data may be manipulated here to suit any particular test case.
 * Alternate webserver configurations
     * Use these configurations if you have an alternate webserver already set up to serve the requests from the page.
+* Style and form auto-load
+      * This section provides a background style to make it obvious when working with test data
+      * It will also auto-load the login form to save a step on a reload

 If you wish to use the mocks to avoid making remote requests for data, then uncomment the `<script>` and `JS Mocks` sections.
 Otherwise, only uncomment the section for alternate webserver configuration to redirect any ajax calls to the new webserver.

+The final section with style and auto-load should always be uncommented for convenience with working with test data.